Blog > Amazon > Amazon 1P vs 3P: Benefits of Each and Why to Move From 1P to 3P

 Time vs. money

 Even if you sell through a 3PL like Amazon FBA (which you probably should be), you’ll still have to invest significant resources into building infrastructure to prep and ready packages for FBA.
+If you’re not careful or manage those investments poorly, Seller Central won’t save you anything over Vendor Central.
+Outsourcing infrastructure to 3PL centers or services that have the resources to scale fulfillment to reduce costs can be more cost-effective than keeping everything in-house.

 Tip: Sellers can use the nationwide MyFBAPrep network to handle all prep work, including bundling, kitting, labeling, and more.